-This report is the Annual Report for the period July 2014-June 2015 by the Taranaki Regional Council (The Council) describing the monitoring programme associated with two resource consents held by the New Plymouth District Council (NPDC) for the Todd Energy Aquatic Centre (Aquatic Centre) on Tisch Avenue, New Plymouth.
+This report is the for the period July 2015 to June 2016 by the Taranaki Regional Council (The Council) describing the monitoring programme associated with two resource consents held by the New Plymouth District Council (NPDC) for the Todd Energy Aquatic Centre (Aquatic Centre) on Tisch Avenue, New Plymouth.

 This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents that relate to discharges of pool and filter water into the Tasman Sea and to erect, place, use and maintain an ocean outfall.
-This is the 15th Annual Report to be prepared by the Council to cover the Aquatic Centre's water discharges and the associated effects.
+This is the 16th annual report to be prepared by the Council to cover the Aquatic Centre's water discharges and the associated effects.